If you’re thinking about learning German, then it stands a chance you’ve come across Duolingo’s German course.

 Duolingo’s German course has received a lot of updates over the years, to the point that it’s up there with French and Spanish as one of Duolingo’s best courses.

-With a whopping 9 units of German skills and lessons, the German tree is easily one of Duolingo’s biggest.
+With a solid 6 units worth of streamlined German skills and lessons, the German tree is easily one of Duolingo’s most polished.

-This will take you A LONG TIME to work through.
+This will take you a good amount of time to work through.
 And that’s a good thing!

 Some of Duolingo’s courses are really short, so you can breeze through them pretty quickly but not come away feeling as though you’ve learnt much.